peacalm/cpp-luaw/README.md

 When a global variable used in some expression does not exist in Lua, then it will seek the variable from the provider.

-The template parameter `VariableProviderPointerType` could be either a raw pointer type or a smart pointer type, i.e. std::shared_ptr or std::unique_ptr.
+The template parameter `VariableProviderPointer` could be either a raw pointer type or a smart pointer type, i.e. std::shared_ptr or std::unique_ptr.
 The underlying provider type should implement a member function: